-Performance Objective 3: Element d.
+Element d.
 Demonstrate progress in increasing the number of students placed in jobs.

-The Board of Regents' 2012 Employment Outcomes Report reported statewide employment rates by degree level eighteen months after degree completion for the 2009-10 academic year.
+The Board of Regents, in cooperation with the Louisiana Workforce Commission, determined statewide employment rates by degree level eighteen months after degree completion for the 2012-13 academic year.
 SLCC's 18-month employment rates exceeded state averages at all degree levels.
-SLCC's 2009-10 completer overall employment rate exceeded the state average by 8.5 percentage points (75.8% vs. 67.3%, respectively).
-Additionally, employment rates increased for the 2009-10 cohort compared to the 2008-09 baseline year cohort.
+SLCC's 2012-13 completer overall employment rate exceeded the state combined average for Associate, Diploma and Certificate program completers by 7.9 percentage points (78.2% vs. 70.3%, respectively).
+Additionally, SLCC's employment rates increased for the reporting year compared to the 2008-09 baseline year cohort.